 The Czech Road Society

-The Czech Road Society, r. c. is a voluntary, professional and independent corporation of engineers, technicians, students, workmen and other road specialists covering territories of Bohemia, Moravia and Silesia.
-In the first place, their mission is to create room for discussion as well as application and implementation of scientific knowledge in practice and up-to-date trends at inland and abroad pursuing.
+The Czech Road Society is a voluntary, professional and independent corporation of engineers, technicians, students, workers and other road specialists covering territories of Bohemia, Moravia and Silesia.
+Its mission is to create a space for discussion, as well as the application and implementation of scientific knowledge in practice and up-to-date trends both domestically and abroad.

-The Society collaborates effectively and frequently with other foreign professional societies, namely with those based in Slovakia and neighbouring European countries.
-The Society is equally one of the long-standing members of the World Road Association (PIARC).
+The Society collaborates frequently and effectively with other foreign professional societies, particularly those based in Slovakia and other European countries.
+The Society is also a long-standing member of the World Road Association (PIARC).